 OTHER WARRANTIES: As indicated in the paragraph above, entitled 'Exclusions From This Warranty', certain items that are not covered by this Warranty may be warranted separately by their manufacturers or suppliers.
 In order to validate those warranties, you may also be required to complete and return to the appropriate manufacturer the warranty forms included with the information package.
-These other warranties may cover, but are not limited to, such items as chassis, axles, tires, tubes, batteries, optional generators, and appliances, which are not covered by this Limited Warranty.
+These other warranties may cover, but are not limited to, such items as the chassis includ-ing without limitation, any mechanical parts or systems of the chassis, axles, tires, tubes, batteries and gauges, optional generators, routine maintenance, equipment and appliances, or audio and/or video equipment which are not covered by this Limited Warranty.
 For service or parts required for these products, it may be necessary to write or call the product manufacturer to obtain the nearest authorized service center location.
 In requesting parts for separately warranted products from the manufacturer of the product or its authorized service center, it may also be necessary to first obtain a warranty work authorization number before the work is done.
-It may also be necessary to provide the Product Name, Model and Serial Number along with the description of the problem and part needed, plus shipping instructions.
-See these warranties with respect to their terms and conditions.
+It may also be necessary to provide the Product the Product Name, Model and Serial Number along with the description of the problem and part needed, plus shipping instructions.

-OWNER ASSISTANCE: Your confidence and good will are important to Forest River Inc. as is maintaining a pleasant relationship with our dealers.
-We, at Forest River, recognize that there may be occasions when a warranty or service problem is not handled to your satisfaction, resulting in misunderstandings.
+OWNER ASSISTANCE: Your confidence and goodwill are important to Forest River Inc. as is maintaining a pleasant relationship with our dealers.
+We, at Forest River, recognize that there may be occasions when a warranty or service problem is not handled to your satisfaction.
 After discussing the situation with the dealership management, if your problem has not been resolved to your satisfaction, we welcome you to contact the Forest River Customer Service Manager at the address listed above.
 Our recommendations for an agreeable solution will be communicated to the local dealer.
+Forest River customer Service contacts can be found in our owner's manual or by visiting www.forestriverinc.com.